mab2004/shap-anomaly/README.md

 The dataset comprises **41 features** describing network connection records (e.g., duration, protocol type, service, flag, byte counts, error rates) and a `label` indicating 'normal' or a specific type of 'attack' (e.g., DoS, Probe, R2L, U2R).
 For this project, all attack labels are consolidated into a single **'attack'** class for binary classification.

-**Source:** [NSL-KDD Dataset on Kaggle](https://www.kaggle.com/datasets/hassan06/nslkdd) *(Note: The raw `.TXT` files are included in the `dataset/` folder within this repository for convenience, as processed during the project.)*
+**Source:** [NSL-KDD Dataset on Kaggle](https://www.kaggle.com/datasets/hassan06/nslkdd)

 ## Methodology Highlights